-A day at The Contemporary Craft Festival.
+A Day at The Contemporary Craft Festival.

 The Contemporary Craft Festival

-There were so many stalls, over 200 for sure.
-I’m ashamed to say I skipped some, my friends and I only had a few hours before we had to go and collect kiddliwinks from pre-school.
-My main interest lay in the mixed media crafts, paper, and textile gubbins.
-I don’t do jewellery (don’t wear it) and I’m not that bothered by glass and ceramics (not that it wasn’t good, it totally was).
 There was so much awesome, seriously, I didn’t know whether to squee or cry.
 The intimidation levels were high that day.
 Do I run and hide?
 Or do I celebrate how craft really is now a level playing field with what we consider fine art?
-I’m not going to get into that debate but I do not enjoy the elitism that goes on in this world.
+I’m not going to get into that debate, but I do not enjoy the elitism that goes on in this world.
 I find it funny how much guff people spew when they talk about art.
 I spent three years studying the history of it and know that there are art people who are right numpties.
-Crikey, some do tend to take themselves very seriously don’t they!?
+Crikey, some do tend to take themselves very seriously, don’t they!?

 Anyway, before I go off on one, here are some of the pictures I took that day.
-I didn’t take the posho camera, it rained a lot and I’m not quick enough with it to casually snap away, like the fella I saw in plus fours and a flat cap.
+I didn’t take the posho camera, it rained a lot, and I’m not quick enough with it to casually snap away, like the fella I saw in plus fours and a flat cap.
 I took my Lumix point & shoot with a dead spider trapped in the lens.

 anya keeley